sbl1996/hworkflow/README.md

 - N Worker

-    Google Colab for training
+    Training on any workers

 ### User Workflow
 1. Add a row in Sheet
 2. Push code to Repo
+3. Wait for experiment result

 ### Worker Workflow

-1. Worker fetch pending task (code) from Sheet
+1. Fetch code from Github
-2. Worker complete training
+2. Training
-3. Worker push result to Sheet, log to Repo
+3. Push result to Sheet and push log to Repo
-4. Repeat from 1